-The technician will show you how to wear the monitor on a belt or over your shoulder after attaching the various leads to your head.
-You will need to wear a shirt that buttons up the front.
-If one of the leads becomes loose during the 24-hour period, secure it with a piece of tape.
-If your monitor is equipped with an event button, the technician will show you how to press it should you experience any symptoms.
+The technician will show you how to wear the monitor on a belt or over your shoulder after attaching the various leads to your skin.
+If one of the leads becomes loose during the 24 hours period, secure it with a piece of tape.
+If your monitor is equipped with an event button, the technician will show you how to press it should you experience anything unusual, such as a sudden, rapid heartbeat.